spiffe/spire-server-attestor-tpm/README.md

 ### spire-server-attestor-tpm-signer-http

 Listens on the network for trust bundle signing requests.
 Runs as non root.
 Accepts a trust bundle that must be already signed by an approved key.
 Forwards the request to the spire-server-attestor-tpm-signer-unix socket.
 An ip based filter can also be applied to block traffic so the service doesn't spend extra time decoding/key checking.

-### spire-server-attestor-tpm-sign

-SPIRE Server Bundle Publisher plugin.
-Recieves a bundle from the SPIRE Server.
-Signs it locally using the spire-server-attestor-tpm-signer-unix, and optionally through a list of remote spire-server-attestor-tpm-signer-http services.
-Stores the signed trust bundle in a configurable location for serving out to agents via http server (nginx, apache, etc).
-Even if the trust bundle hasn't updated, it will still push out new versions as their signatures get close to expiry.
+Adds an additional signature for more trust.

 ### spire-server-attestor-tpm-verifier